variety/variety/README.markdown

 Much thanks also, to Kyle Banker ([@Hwaet] (https://twitter.com/#!/hwaet)) for writing an unusually good book on MongoDB, which has taught me everything I know about it so far.

+#### Tools Which Use Variety (Open Source) ####

+* [MightyMightyMongo](https://github.com/JacobGH111/mightymightymongo) (experimental): a browser-based GUI for exploring MongoDB collections, it allows users to also view Variety results.
+The project is not directly affiliated with Variety, however the creator/core committer has also contributed to Variety.

 ##### Stay Safe #####

 I have every reason to believe this tool will **not** corrupt your data or harm your computer.
 But if I were you, I would not use it in a production environment.